anxin16/Capstone-Project-2/Data-Wrangling/readme.md

 A column is removed if there are more than 20% missing value.
 A state is removed if all the values of a column are missing.
 Then I caculate mean of each satae and fill missing values with the mean value of that state.

-#### Please Health-Wealth1.ipynb for code details and all the csv files are Data Wrangling results.
+#### Please check Health-Wealth1.ipynb for code details and all the csv files are Data Wrangling results.